Categories: Technology

 Connor McGill, HACK Fund

-Connor McGill partner of HACK Fund, a venture fund created by Hackers/Founders (H/F) that uses blockchain technology to provide accelerated liquidity to investors, claims “There is a reason why many other blockchain protocols are coming to light and being invested in.
+Connor McGill a partner of HACK Fund, a venture fund created by Hackers/Founders (H/F) that uses blockchain technology to provide accelerated liquidity to investors, claims “There is a reason why many other blockchain protocols are coming to light and being invested in.
 These blockchains are choosing various proof algorithms partly to address one of the current major problems with Bitcoin.
 Bitcoin’s Proof of Work puts its scalability in question.
 This is why other blockchains are widely more appealing.
 For example, Ethereum is working towards a “Proof of stake” algorithm that would cut down computing power drastically, therefore, reducing costs in the long run.”

 Alexey Raevsky, Bloomio